team-earth/a2a-human-extension/README.md

 This repository proposes a structured extension to Google's [Agent-to-Agent (A2A) protocol](https://google-a2a.github.io/A2A/specification/) to support real-world, human-led programs and institutions using the G-O-S-R model (Goal ← Obstacles ← Solutions ← Resources).

-It defines agent structures such as `ProgramCard` and `operating_character` metadata blocks, allowing civic entities, nonprofits, governments, and grassroots programs to participate in agent ecosystems alongside LLM-based agents.
+It defines agent structures such as `ProgramCard`, `ParticipationTemplate`, and `operating_character` metadata blocks, allowing civic entities, nonprofits, governments, and grassroots programs to participate in agent ecosystems alongside LLM-based agents.

 ---